Here are answers to our most frequently asked questions.

 Q. Regarding the age 60 rule, can anyone who turns 59 in the calendar year play?

-in the 65 division).
+and 70 in those divisions).
 See our Rules page

 Q. Are there any fields restrictions, e.g. can I bring my dog?

 A. Here are the current (2019) field restrictions: No alcohol

 allowed at any of the fields, including the parking lots (all schools).